deepakkarki/randomHacks/README.md

 ##1.
 Python event loop
 Try to emulate the Node.js event loop in python.
 Make all I/O interaction non blocking and file related operations take a callback function.

+##2.
+API for hackster.io
+A Node.JS api for accessing contents on Hackster.io.
+This should be accompanied by an ionic based mobile app.